 Pack something to suck on for takeoff and landing

-Like adults, kids can suffer ear pain when pressure changes on takeoff and landing.
-But unlike grownups, kids may not know how to relieve that pressure.
+Like adults, children can suffer ear pain when pressure changes on takeoff and landing.
+But unlike grownups, toddlers may not know how to relieve that pressure.
 Help them by packing something in your carryon that they can suck on; the act of swallowing will help equalize the ears.
 Any snack that requires a lot of chewing will do the trick, as will a lollipop, gum, or a pacifier, depending on their age.

 Weary travelers know from experience that strangers can sometimes be unkind to kids on airplanes — especially if there’s loud noise or seat kicking involved.
 But fellow passengers and flight crew can also be incredibly kind and helpful in stressful situations.
 If people offer to help when you need an extra hand, take it.
-Flying with kids can be rewarding for the whole family… but sometimes it takes a village to pull it off.
+Flying with toddlers can be rewarding for the whole family… but sometimes it takes a village to pull it off.